1. Skip to content

 This browser does not support the audio element.

-Economics expert Dr. Samuel Karanja believes that the grievances of the youth are justified.
+With youth unemployment at over 35% and high living costs, economics expert Samuel Karanja believes the grievances of the youth are justified.

 Organizers are calling for peaceful protests, while the government has warned Kenyans to refrain from demonstrating.

-But McOure the activist, and Omondi, the DJ, are undeterred.
+But activist McOure and Omondi, the DJ, are undeterred.

 "We are not afraid," Omondi told DW.
 "This is our future at stake.
 If we don't stand up now, things will only get worse."